 - 1 cup ice cubes

-- Step 2 Add additional ice to achieve preferred temperature
+- Add additional ice to achieve your preferred temperature and consistency.

-- Step 3 Add additional honey, or 1/2 frozen banana if you prefer a sweeter smoothie.
+- You can also add additional honey, or 1/2 frozen banana, if you prefer a sweeter smoothie.